-&lt;sup>3 Further advice on all verification procedures can be obtained from Human Resources.
+4 Further advice on all verification procedures can be obtained from Human Resources.

-&lt;sup>4 This would include staff such as counsellors; mentors; senior wardens; head of residences; security staff; student services; voluntary youth workers and personal tutors of students under 18.
+5 This would include staff such as counsellors; mentors; senior wardens; head of residences; security staff; student services; voluntary youth workers and personal tutors of students under 18.

-&lt;sup>5 Further guidance can be found on the Governance and Compliance Office web site.
+6 Further guidance can be found on the Governance and Compliance Office web site.

-&lt;sup>6 Information about an individual's race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; or sexual orientation.
+7 Information about an individual's race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; or sexual orientation.

-Barring Service (DBS).
+The Safeguarding Vulnerable Groups Act 2006 and Protection from Freedoms Act 2012 provide for the creation of a referral, vetting and barring scheme though the Disclosure and Barring Service (DBS).
 The University has a legal duty to refer people to the DBS (upon completion of University internal disciplinary processes) when they have harmed a child or adult at risk, or if there was a risk of harm.
 Anyone barred by the ISA cannot work or volunteer with the vulnerable group or groups from which they are barred